The Ratio of CO to Total Gas Mass in High Redshift Galaxies

-In particular, we first consider the case where the CO and [C{ II}] lines originate from different regions of the molecular cloud and then consider models in which the CO molecules and C$^+$ ions are uniformly mixed, such that the line emissions originate in gas at the same temperature and density.
-In both instances, we perform our LVG computations assuming \emph{(a)} gravitationally-unbound clouds and \emph{(b)} virialized clouds for which the virialization condition (equation (11)) has been imposed. \\ To carry out these computations, we use the LVG radiative transfer code described in \citealt{dave}.
+In particular, we first consider the case where the CO and [C{ II}] lines originate from different regions of the molecular cloud.
+This picture is consistent with the standard structure of PDRs in which there is a layer of almost totally ionized carbon at the outer edge, intermediate regions where the carbon is atomic, and internal regions where the carbon is locked into CO \citep{dal, tie, wolf}.
+In this picture then, the hydrogen is fully molecular in the CO emitting regions.
+We then consider models in which the CO molecules and C$^+$ ions are uniformly mixed, such that the line emissions originate in gas at the same temperature and density.
+These models resemble conditions found in UV-opaque cosmic-ray dominated dark cores of interstellar molecular clouds where the chemistry is driven entirely by cosmic-ray ionization.
+For HDF850.1, the ionization rates could be significantly higher than in the Milky Way, leading to enhanced C$^+$ in the UV-shielded regions.
+In both instances, we perform our LVG computations assuming \emph{(a)} virialized clouds for which the virialization condition (Equation [11]) has been imposed and \emph{(b)} gravitationally-unbound clouds. \\ To carry out these computations, we use the Mark \& Sternberg LVG radiative transfer code described in \citet{dave}.
 Energy levels, line frequencies and Einstein A coefficients are taken from the Cologne Database for Molecular Spectroscopy (CDMS).The excitation and deexcitation rates of the CO rotational levels that are induced by collisions with H$_2$ are taken from \citet{yang} while the C$^+$ collisional rate coefficients come from \citet{flowla} and \citet{laro}.